I can't believe we're a couple of weeks into the new year already!

 This year I started a gratitude jar.
 I had tried to create one a few years ago but I wasn't committed and it just didn't work... after just a couple of days!

 But now I appreciate and value the difference in my mindset that a daily gratitude ritual creates.
-And the important role that gratitude plays in self-care and self-love (and you know that Simply Skin is all about self-love).
+And the important role that gratitude plays in self-care and self-love.
 So, I thought I'd create a visual reminder on my working desk that I could contribute to daily.

 And I thought it a fun and unique idea until, that is, I read about Eliizabeth Gilbert's "Happiness Jar", only yesterday, and realised that, well, great minds think alike.